 Campylobacter infection is a common foodborne illness.
-You get it from eating raw or undercooked poultry.
-You can also get it from coming in contact with contaminated packages of poultry.
-Symptoms include
+You usually get it from eating contaminated food, especially raw or undercooked poultry.
+You can also get it from drinking contaminated water or raw milk, or handling infected animal feces (poop).

 - Abdominal pain

 Health care providers use stool tests to make a diagnosis.
 Most people get better without treatment.
 You should drink extra fluids for as long as the diarrhea lasts.
 People who have a severe infection or a weakened immune system may need to take antibiotics.
 In rare cases, the infection can cause reactive arthritis or Guillain-Barre syndrome.